-Surgeon general asked to resign
+Surgeon general resigns

 - Murthy led efforts to stunt opioid epidemic and growth of teen e-cigarette use

-Washington (CNN)Surgeon General Vivek Murthy was asked to resign by the White House on Friday after assisting in the transition to the Trump administration.
+Washington (CNN)Surgeon General Vivek Murthy resigned at the request of the White House after assisting in the transition to the Trump administration.

 Dr. Murthy's deputy, Rear Adm.
 Sylvia Trent-Adams, will assume the position of acting surgeon general.
 Trent-Adams, a 24-year veteran of the corps, also served as its chief nurse officer and as deputy associate administrator of the Department of Health and Human Services' HIV and AIDS bureau.